mayasaffron/Kaur-Health/testing.md

 | Site User | Easily register for an account | Have a personal account where I can edit my information and access blog articles |

 - users with a profile can edit their delivery information.
 - Initially, I had intended to make blog articles accessible for users only.
-However, during production I decided against this as i felt this would negatively impact Juspreets exposure to brands and other potential clients (brand goals).
+However, during development, I decided against this as I felt this would negatively impact Juspreets exposure to brands and other potential clients (brand goals).
 - Blogs are accessible to all, however, only authenticated users can make a post or comment on a post.
-- To acknowledge this user story, if a user has written blog posts, when they log on and click on the blog tab in the nav bar they will see a dropdown link ` my blog posts `.
+- To acknowledge this user story, if a user has written blog posts when they log on and click on the blog tab in the navbar they will see a dropdown link ` my blog posts `.
 Here they will find all of the posts that they have written.
-- Whilst my original idea hasnt been executed, I feel that what exists now is a better alternative and will reuslt in a better UX.
-The users perosonal blogs being accessed via the nav bar is another way of satisfying the idea behind this user story.
+- Whilst my original idea hasn't been executed, I feel that what exists now is a better alternative and will result in a better UX.
+The user's personal blogs being accessed via the navbar is another way of satisfying the idea behind this user story.
 ![ my blog posts ](readme_materials/testing_screenshots/user_stories_blog(1)).png)
 ![ my blog posts ](readme_materials/testing_screenshots/user_stories_blog(2)).png)